 The veteran must plead guilty to the offense.

-The veteran appears in court regularly for 18-24 months to provide the judge with an update regarding progress made.
+The veteran appears in court regularly for 18-24 months to provide the court with progress updates.

 Only certain offenses can be processed through Veterans Court.
 In addition, a veteran must be VA health care benefits-eligible in order to participate.
 The goal is to reduce the chance of additional criminal offenses by providing support services to those who have defended our country.

 The U.S. Census Bureau estimates that more than 22,000 veterans live in Anoka County.